antonfirsov/docs/2015/07-dotnet-port-award/2015-04-dotnet-port-award.md

 However, unless you're an active contributor on any of our OSS projects, you probably didn't have the opportunity to experience this first hand.

 Fortunately, you don't have to take our word for it.
-[Geoff Norton][geoff-twitter], whom some of you probably know as [kangaroo][geoff-github], did a [talk at .NET Fringe][coreclr-hacking] about his experience on porting CoreCLR to OS X (the recording isn't live yet but we'll make sure to link to it when it's available).
+[Geoff Norton][geoff-twitter], whom some of you probably know as [kangaroo][geoff-github], did a [talk at .NET Fringe][coreclr-hacking] about his experience on porting CoreCLR to OS X.

-***TBD: Decide whether we block the post on the availability.
-I propose we do.
-Unfortunately, they said this week isn't likely.***

-Make sure you watch it -- you don't want to miss out on which aspects of our contribution process are working well and which ones still require some homework from our side.

 ## Community Thanks!